Hadis-jamali/Hadis-jamali/README.md

  - 💻 Currently, I'm a Frontend developer, I have experience in JavaScript, Typescript, React, MySQL and Node.js.
  - ✨ Eager to learn new technologies.
- - 📫 How to reach me: hadisjamali95@gmail.com
+ - 📫 How to reach me : hadisjamali95@gmail.com
  - 😍 My Portfolio : https://hadis-jamali.netlify.app/
  - ⚡ Fun fact : I'm a Psychologist and Frontend developer.